-6.5 Key Message: Capacity to Sustain a CBT Operation and Leave a Positive Legacy is Likely to Involve Compromises to Meet Multiple Objectives
+6.4 Key Message: Capacity to sustain a CBT operation and leave a positive legacy

 Partners, donors and communities want assurances that their CBT venture will produce lasting benefits and activities that will be sustained well beyond external support may cease.
 Operational and financial self-sufficiency as a goal is made achievable through mechanisms and processes that focus on building the communities' capacity to deliver CBT and leave a positive legacy.